-If you have a highly-available Microsoft Exchange environment, you have at least one Exchange database availability group.
+If you have a highly-available Microsoft Exchange environment, you have Exchange database availability groups.
 Database availability groups are the key to maintaining a highly-available and scalable set of Mailbox servers.

-In this tutorial, you will learn how to create and set up database availability groups in Exchange 2019 with the web interface and with PowerShell.
+In this tutorial, you will learn how to create and set up Exchange Database Availability Groups 2019 with the web interface and with PowerShell.
 You’ll also learn how to add member servers and join a database to the group.

 Table of Contents